 3.1.
 Red Listed Prairie Ecosystem Types and Minimum KBA Areas in Canada

-The Red Listing of prairie ecosystem types in Canada initially revealed seven ecosystem types scored as VU, EN, or CR.
-It would be good to know which criterion/criteria resulted in the score for each of these seven ecosystem types.
-Table 2 shows a summary of each targeted ecosystem type, its RLE status, current global and Canadian extent, and areas required for a region to qualify as an ecosystem KBA for that ecosystem type under global and national A2 and B4 thresholds.
+The Red Listing of prairie ecosystem types in Canada initially revealed seven ecosystem types scored as VU, EN, or CR (Comer 2021, Comer et al. in review).
+Table 2 shows a summary of each targeted ecosystem type, its RLE status along with RLE criteria triggering its status current global and Canadian extent, and areas required for a region to qualify as an ecosystem KBA for that ecosystem type under global and national A2 and B4 thresholds.

 Based on the ecosystems criteria KBA scoping, a total of 23 potential KBAs were identified: 13 global A2 sites, 9 national A2 sites, and one global B4 site.
 Five potential KBA sites are fully in AB; 5 sites are shared between AB and SK; 6 sites are fully in SK; 1 site is shared between SK and MB; 5 sites are fully within MB; and 1 site is shared between MB and MN in the U.S. (although the Canadian-only portion of this site would likely still trigger KBA thresholds).